Infernospike/Library-Management-system/README.md

 # Library-Management-system
-Class project Library Management system
+This was a class project  to create a Library Management System